-Position Description Action 1 Release There is no pressure on the 3PE button.
-It is not pressed.
-Robot movement is stopped in Manual mode.
+Position Description Action There is no pressure on the 3PE button.
+It is not pressed. on the 3PE button.
+It is Robot movement is stopped in Manua mode.
 Power is not removed from the robot arm and the brakes remain released.
 2 Light- press (Grip lightly) There is some pressure on the 3PE button.
 It is pressed to a middle point.
 Allows your program to play when the robot is in Manual mode.
 3 Tight- press (Grip tightly) There is full pressure on the 3PE button.
 It is pressed all the way down.
 Robot movement is stopped in Manual mode.
 Robot is in 3PE Stop.